blegas78/autoSplitters/README.md

 1. Download the Video Autosplitter v0.5.2.3: [LiveSplit.VideoAutoSplit.v0.5.2.3.zip](https://github.com/ROMaster2/LiveSplit.VideoAutoSplit/releases/download/0.5.2.3/LiveSplit.VideoAutoSplit.v0.5.2.3.zip)
 2. Extract the Zip, there should see 5 total ".dll" files.
 3. Navigate to where your LiveSplit is installed.
-It should be in a directory named something like "LiveSplit_1.8.10" for example.
-There is no proper installaiton for LiveSplit, it just runs out of the box so it could still be in your "Downloads" directory if you never moved it.
+It should be in a directory named something like "LiveSplit_1.8.10" (or different numbers for your version).
+There is no proper installation tool for LiveSplit, it just runs out of the box so it could still be in your "Downloads" directory if you never moved it.
-4. Inside of that above directory, navigate to the "Components" directory.
+4. Inside of the LiveSplit directory, navigate to the "Components" directory.
 There should be a bunch of ".dll" files.
-5. Copy all 5 VAS dll files from step 2 into this "Components" directory.
+5. Copy all 5 VAS .dll files from step 2 into this "Components" directory.

-Installation of the VAS shoul dbe complete.
-You will at a minimum need to restart LiveSplit
+Installation of the VAS should be complete.
+You will at a minimum need to restart LiveSplit.

 ## Installation of OBS-VirtualCam
 This assumes that you already have some flavor of OBS installed.
 If not, please visit the [OBS release page](https://github.com/obsproject/obs-studio/releases).
 Should also work with Streamlabs-OBS, but I have not personally tried it.